Skip to Content

 If you stay at the Pinnacles Hut you can get this view at sunrise!

 The Pinnacles Walk is a very popular day and overnight hike on the Coromandel Peninsula and one of the best hikes on the North Island.
-The trail begins 9km from Kauaeranga Valley Visitor’s Centre at the end of Kauaeranga Road and is 7 kilometers (4.3 miles) each way to the summit via the Webb Creek Track.
+The trail begins at Kauaeranga Valley Road End, just 9 kilometers from the visitors center.
+The track is 7 kilometers (4.3 miles) each way to the summit via the Webb Creek Track.

 If you don’t have a booking at the hut, you’ll need to hike back down that day.